theshark/theshark.github.io/_triplestrike/02_pastsrevisited.markdown

 And if he can finally recognize flirting when he sees it?
 So much the better!

-Pasts Revisited includes seven illustrations plus additional bonus content and comics.
+Pasts Revisited is the second book in the Triple Strike series, and it includes seven illustrations plus additional bonus content and comics.

 ## Gallery